michaelgeers6/personal-website/content/research/research.md

 menu: 'research'
 ---

-My research investigates the psychology of consumer judgment and decision making.
-Specifically, I examine how features of new media platforms and technologies affect the consumption, processing, and sharing of information, especially information on politics and news.
+My research explores consumer behavior in online environments using insights and methods from psychology, marketing, and computational social science.
+I draw on a range of empirical methods, including surveys, online experiments, field studies, and combinations thereof.
 Thus far, I have pursued two broad streams of research.
-The first investigates when and why consumers are susceptible to misinformation.
-The second stream aims to boost consumers’ competences to navigate digital environments and guard themselves against manipulation.
-To this end, my research draws on a range of empirical methods, including surveys, online experiments, field studies, and combinations thereof.
+In my first stream of research, I seek to better understand consumer behavior online.
+In a second stream, I aim to boost consumers’ competences to navigate digital environments and guard themselves against manipulation.

 <br>